cjoakim/azure-cosmosdb/presentations/Mongo-Modeling-Partitioning.md

 ## Design

 - **Query Driven Design**
-  - Focus on the queries, not the shape of your documents
+  - Focus on your queries, not the shape of your documents

 - **Choose the right Partition Key**
   - Use a High Cardinality value